HaoranLiao/haoranliao.github.io/_pages/teaching.md

 Organize your courses by years, topics, or universities, however you like! -->

-I enjoy teaching and have taught the following courses at Berkeley and at McGill where I led dicussion sessions. <br>
 UC Berkeley: <br>
 🧑‍🏫 PHYS 112: Introduction to Statistical and Thermal Physics <br>
 🧑‍🏫 PHYS 5B: Introductory Electromagnetism, Waves, and Optics <br>